AaronWatters/H5Gizmos/doc/Tutorials/hello1.md

 time.
 Note that it is important to use an asynchronous `sleep` because the standard `time.sleep(...)` would block all asynchronous tasks, preventing communication between the Python parent and the Javascript child.

+The
+<a href="hello2.md">hello2</a>
+script updates the time in response to a button click instead of updating every second.

 <a href="README.md">Return to tutorial list.</a>